Call for Scores

-- Concertos are not eligible.
+- Concertos for instrumental soloists are not eligible.

 Composers are required to submit materials electronically.
 Please use the online submission form to provide the following:

-- Orchestral score (PDF)
+- Score (PDF)

-- Composer CV (5 pages maximum)
+- Composer CV (five pages maximum)

 - Short statements in response to two questions

 - Up to five composers will be selected to participate in the TSO Orchestral Composition Reading & Career-Development Session.